 Pierre Simard, Senior FellowPierre Simard is a Professor of Social Sciences at École nationale d’administration publique (ENAP) in Quebec City.
 One of Quebec’s staunchest and most vocal supporters of prosperity through reliance on markets rather than government, Simard is a frequent commentator on economic and public policy issues in French Canadian media and has served as a research consultant to various public and private agencies.
 Prior to ENAP, Simard was a research professor at the Centre d'études politiques et administratives du Québec (CEPAQ).
 He holds a Bachelor’s degree in Economics, a Master’s degree in Policy Analysis, and a Ph.D. in Political Science, all from Université Laval.

-Aeon J. Skoble, Senior FellowAeon J. Skoble is a Professor of Philosophy and Chairman of the Philosophy Department at Bridgewater State University in Massachusetts.
+Aeon J. Skoble, Senior FellowAeon J. Skoble is a Professor of Philosophy at Bridgewater State University in Massachusetts.
 Widely regarded for his innovative methods of teaching economic key concepts and the philosophy behind markets and voluntary exchange, Skoble has frequently lectured and written for the U.S.-based Institute for Humane Studies and the Foundation for Economic Education.
 He is the author of The Simpsons and Philosophy and Deleting the State: An Argument about Government.
 Skoble received a B.A. from the University of Pennsylvania and his M.A. and Ph.D. from Temple University.